You are currently viewing From Wall Flower to Must-Have: When Florals Conquered Our Clothes

 The 20th Century

-In the Flower Power tribe, the pattern were taken from worldwide ethnic clothing and embroidery.
+In the Flower Power tribe, the patterns were taken from worldwide ethnic clothing and embroidery.
 Flowery accessories were a Must.
 Do you still remember Scott McKenzie‘s hit San Francisco? “… we sure to wear flowers in your hair.”

 The 1970s brought more subtle, romantic prints.
 In the 1980s, floral clothes were bright and bold, but the motifs and cuts distinctly differed from those of the 1960s.